SMByC/ThRasE/README.md

 ![](docs/img/thrase.svg)

-ThRasE is a powerful and fast Thematic Raster Editor QGIS plugin.
+ThRasE is a powerful and flexible QGIS Python plugin for fast thematic raster editing.
 It utilizes a recode pixel table to modify multiple classes simultaneously using various tools, including pixels, lines, polygons, and freehand drawing.
 The plugin also features a navigation tool to facilitate layer inspection.